bravecorvus/bigdisk/README.md

 If you need to run Caddy automatically every time your system reboots, you can create a systemd script (if you are on Ubuntu) as follows:

-Create the file `/etc/systemd/system/caddy.service`, and insert the following lines (replacing `username` with the your relevant Linux username):
+Create the file `/etc/systemd/system/caddy.service`, and insert the following lines (replacing `username` with the your relevant Linux username and adding the necessary environment variables for the Caddy TlS plugin if you are using Caddy to auto-renew certs):

 ```
 [Unit]